Pai gow poker

-Pai gow poker (also called double-hand poker) is a version of pai gow that is played with playing cards, instead of traditional pai gow's Chinese dominoes.
+Pai gow poker (also called double-hand poker) is a version of pai gow that is played with French-suited playing cards rather than Chinese dominoes.
 The game of pai gow poker was created in 1985 in the United States by Sam Torosian, owner of the Bell Card Club.

 The game is played with a standard 52-card deck, plus a single joker.
 It is played on a table set for six players, plus the dealer.
 Each player attempts to defeat the banker (who may be the casino dealer, one of the other players at the table, or a player acting in tandem with the dealer as co-bankers).